isomerpages/moh-hcc/resources/news-highlights/_posts/2020-05-04-post-ministerial-statement-by-minister-gan-kim-yong.md

 permalink: /resources/news-highlights/ministerial-statement
 layout: post
 ---
-*This ministerial statement was first published by Ministry of Health, Singapore on May 04, 2020.*
+*This ministerial statement was first published by the Ministry of Health, Singapore on May 04, 2020.*

 **Supporting Our Healthcare Workers**